 Tom: It's an absolute pleasure to welcome you and your group to Finca Luna, Téana.

 Téana: One of the things I've noticed here is that there's no real separation between the forest, which feels incredibly biodiverse, colorful, and layered, and the farm.

 Tom: It's our guiding principle that we should grow food like a forest.
-And a forest is chaotic in a perfectly orderly way.
+And a forest is chaotic ... in perfectly orderly way.
 There is an organizing genius to the madness and the chaos.
-There was a friend of mine who is one of the great ethnobotanists in North America who came here and looked at the canopy in this great tropical rainforest and was stunned by the layers and the diversity of form and the multiplicity of color and the chaos.
-But yet the organizing genius of the display of life in the rainforest -- everything is producing and every, every inch of sunlight is being captured.
+There was a friend of mine - one of the great ethnobotanists in North America - who came to visit.
+He looked at the canopy here in this great tropical rain forest and was stunned by the layers and the diversity of form and the multiplicity of color and the chaos.
+Everything is producing and every inch of sunlight is being captured.
 There is no bare earth.
-The leaves are racing up into the canopy and ninety-nine percent of the sunlight is captured before it gets to the ground.
+The leaves are racing up into the canopy and 99% of the sunlight is captured before it gets to the ground.
 And where there is ground that's available, it's being covered by vines and by an endless display of life because solar energy is endlessly bathing the planet.
 And that's from which all life comes.